ST10092275/ST10092275_MpumeleloMadisha_PROG6221_PoE_Part1/README.md

 8.)
 When the third option is chosen, the user will be asked if they are sure that they want to change the quantities and if they say yes, the the user will be given an option to scale their recipe by 0.5, 2 and 3.
 The user will then be given an option to reset or save the changes.

 9.)
 When selecting the option to clear the recipe, the recipe will be cleared and then the user will be asked if they want to exit the application or capture a new recipe.

+10.)After the user selects any of the options the user will have a option to add a new recipe ore view recipes-the recipes will be vied in alphabetical order and then the user can type in the name of the recipe they waant to view, if the recipe is invalid, the apllication will give the user a option to add a new recipe, exit application or display recipes.